RunestoneInteractive/thinkcspy/_sources/PythonTurtle/TherangeFunction.rst

    Activecode is not designed to work on very long sequences, and it may allow you to be sloppy, avoiding the list function, and *see* the elements in the range with ``print(range(4))``.

-Here are a two examples for you to run.
+Here are two examples for you to run.
 Try them and then add another line below to create a sequence starting at 10 and going up to 20 (including 20).

 .. activecode:: ch03_5